List of Fabrics Used in Shirt Manufacturing

 11. Melange fabric:

-Melange fabrics can come in each types of weave such as poplin, twill, royal oxford fabric etc. and are woven using multi-colored yarns.
+Melange fabric is made from melange yarn.
+Melange fabrics can come in each type of weave such as poplin, twill, royal oxford fabric, etc., and are woven using multi-colored yarns.
 Melange fabrics are different than Mouline fabrics.

 12. Kashmir silk: